gavinkhung/neural-network/README.md

 # Neural Network

-Neural Network Implementation using Gradient Descent algorithm, Linear Algebra, NumPy, SymPy, and Matplotlib
+Neural Network Implementation using Gradient Descent algorithm, Linear Algebra, NumPy, and Matplotlib.
+The corresponding PyTorch code is also implemented.

 ## Usage